Important info for lessees

 Wood chipping paths: As a reminder you are required to weed and wood chip the north and east pathways surrounding your plot.
 This must be done by the end of the day on June 3, but the earlier you do it, the less maintenance you will have later on.
 Feel free to pile it on thick, which will reduce your time spent replenishing the wood chips and weeding later in the season.

 Don't forget to shut the gate and lock the shed when you leave!
 The fence and gate are there to keep the deer out—very important if you want to see your vegetables again!
 Also be sure to return all tools and lock the gate when you're through.

 2018 registrations are full.
 If you would like to be notified early next spring on how to lease a plot for the 2019 season, please contact us.

 COMMUNITY WORK DAYS

 See below for the schedule of work days and email Kim Jacobs to let her know which days you will be there.
 (Click on the dot to see the scheduled time.)

-Pictured right: One of the many donations that the Barrington Community Garden has made to TapIn, which serves East Bay residents in need, and to Sojourner House, which services victims of domestic violence.
+Pictured above: One of the many donations that the Barrington Community Garden has made to TapIn, which serves East Bay residents in need.